-Prerequisites: Automation and Robotics 1 & II
+Prerequisites: Automation and Robotics I & II

 Automation and Robotics III is the third course in the coherent sequence for Automation and Robotics program.
 This course provides students with a higher level of understanding and fundamentals of how automation is used to improve quality and efficiency.
-Students will gain knowledge of Hydraulic, Pneumatic, Programmable Logic Controllers (PLC), Microcontrollers system Raspberry pi and Arduino control systems, SolidWorks and Fanuc robotics programming, Sensors, Production Line Automation process, and computer software language programing that relates to industry machinery and programming.
+Students will gain knowledge Production Line Automation process, and computer software language programing that relates to industry machinery and programming.
 Students will gain industry knowledge and practice to enhance their automation and robotics mechanical and electrical understanding and skills.
 The program will enrich students' experience and technical skills to become work cell team members to solve manufacturing, technical, and programming improvements and challenges.
-Students will have the opportunity to earn industry-recognized certifications such as Certified Education Robot Training (CERT) and Robotics Education Competition (REC).

 Students will be introduced to 3D printing practice, knowledge, and skills to apply and improve their SolidWorks skills gained in Automation and Robotics I and Automation and Robotics II.
-Automation and Robotics III will provide the opportunity for students to earn Solidworks and Fanuc certification.
-Automation and Robotics program uses a delivery system made up of four integral parts: formal/technical instruction, experiential learning, supervised occupational experience, and the Career and Technical Student Organization Skills USA.
-The Automation and Robotics program prepares students with safety, manufacturing programming fundaments for a career as an automation technician professional.
+Automation and Robotics III will provide the opportunity for students to earn Solidworks or SACA certification.
+They will continue to participate in Skills USA, grow their leadership skills and participate in other robotics work-related activities.